Join la mèche

 Nicolas Freudiger

-Nicolas is the co-founder and CEO of ID Genève, a new identity in the world of watchmaking, which strives to prove that luxury, watchmaking expertise and sustainability are not mutually exclusive concepts, but can on the contrary give rise to a new vision of watchmaking that meets the challenges of our time, provided we have the courage to question our achievements and explore new avenues, sometimes beyond the boundaries of the industry.
+Nicolas is co-founder and CEO of ID Genève, a new identity in the world of watchmaking, which strives to prove that luxury, watchmaking expertise and sustainability are not mutually exclusive concepts, but can on the contrary generate a new vision of watchmaking that responds to the challenges of our time, provided we have the courage to question our achievements and explore new avenues, sometimes beyond the boundaries of the industry.
 His utopia?
 A world without plastic.
 His motto?
-Total transparency with maximum responsibility.
+Total transparency with maximum accountability.

 Marie Chassot

-It's Marie's turn, the founder of La Mèche, to sell us her wick.
-In this interview she shares with us some of the vision she wanted to instill in the creation of this ecosystem intended to inform, connect and accompany the actors of change.
-She also shares her vision of responsibility as an individual and as a company and her vision of a society that would give itself the means to transform itself in depth to create a biocentric, regenerative and equitable world.
+Now it’s the turn of Marie, founder of La Mèche, to sell us her wick.
+In this interview, she shares with us a little of the vision she wanted to instill in the creation of this ecosystem designed to inform, connect and support the players involved in change.
+She also shares his vision of responsibility as an individual and as a company, and his vision of a society that would give itself the means to transform itself in depth to create a biocentric, regenerative and equitable world.

 In cahoots with